moikaturns/project2017/README.md

 * Then open browser and request page: http://localhost:8080/simpleWeb/simple/countMee
 * Should render a count of the string countMee
 * Example: SimpleServlet Executed [countMee] [7]
+# newCar
+* New web app is spring enabled but runs and serves a simple jsp file
+* Run it with: cd newCar && mvn jetty:run
+* Open in a browser: http://localhost:8080/newCarWeb/test.jsp
+** Expected: Example - Spring Application/ This is my test.